flaviodev/clean-code-notes/README.md

 ## Comments

 * Comments are always failures
 * Avoid bad comments, TODO comments and redundant comments
 ```java
  // TODO: Remove this comment
 ```
 * Few practices are as odious as commenting-out code

+## Formatting

+* First of all, let's be clear
+* Code formatting is about communication
+* Vertical formatting, the newspaper mataphor
+* The "thoughts" are separated from each other with blank lines